bpesch/v-merkletree/README.md

 ### get_root

 Returns Merkle root of tree as byte array.
-All node hashes are lazy loaded and only being recomputed when needed.
+All node hashes are lazy loaded and only being calculated once.

 ```v
 pub fn (mut m MerkleTree) get_root() []u8